"A lie told often enough becomes truth."

 take fewer measures to protect themselves from crime (such as staying home and locking doors).

-patrol as an alleged long-term way to reduce crime and improve police-community relations.
-Politicians
+foot patrol as an alleged long-term way to reduce crime and improve police-community relations.

-began demanding and promising police foot patrol as part of their political crime-fighting platforms.
-Foot
+Politicians began demanding and promising police foot patrol as part of their political crime-fighting

-patrol, and later Community Based Policing programs, became susceptible to pressures from special
+platforms.
+Foot patrol, and later Community Based Policing programs, became susceptible to pressures

 Police Community Relations and Community Based Policing